Hjalmar Schacht: After the war

-Schacht had supported Hitler's gaining power, and had been an important official of the Nazi regime.
-Thus he was arrested by the Allies in 1945.
+Schacht had supported Hitler's gaining power and had been an important official of the Nazi regime.
+Thus, he was arrested by the Allies in 1945.
 He was put on trial at Nuremberg for "conspiracy" and "crimes against peace" (planning and waging wars of aggression), but not war crimes or crimes against humanity.

 Schacht pleaded not guilty to these charges.
 He cited in his defense that he had lost all official power before the war even began, that he had been in contact with Resistance leaders like Hans Gisevius throughout the war, and that he had been arrested and imprisoned in a concentration camp himself.

-His defenders argued that he was just a patriot, trying to make the German economy strong.
+His defenders argued that he was just a patriot trying to make the German economy strong.
 Furthermore, Schacht was not a member of the NSDAP and shared very little of their ideology.
-The British judges favored acquittal, while the Soviet judges wanted to convict.
-The British prevailed and Schacht was acquitted.
-However, at a West German denazification trial, Schacht was sentenced to eight years hard labor.
+The British judges favored acquittal, while the Soviet judges wanted to convict and execute.
+The British prevailed, and Schacht was acquitted on 1 October 1946.
+However, at a West German denazification trial, Schacht was sentenced to eight years of hard labor.
 He was freed on appeal in 1948.

-In 1950, Juan Yarur Lolas, the Palestinian-born founder of the Banco de Crédito e Inversiones and president of the Arab colony in Santiago, Chile, tried to hire Schacht as a "financial adviser" in conjunction with the German-Chilean community.
+In 1950, Juan Yarur Lolas, the Bethlehem-born founder of the Banco de Crédito e Inversiones and president of the Arab colony in Santiago, Chile, tried to hire Schacht as a "financial adviser" in conjunction with the German-Chilean community.
 However, the plan fell through when it became news.
 He served as a hired consultant for Aristotle Onassis, a Greek businessman, during the 1950s.
 He also advised the Indonesian government in 1951 following the invitation of economic minister Sumitro Djojohadikusumo.

 In 1953, Schacht started a bank, Deutsche Außenhandelsbank Schacht & Co., which he led until 1963.
-He also gave advice on economics and finance to heads of state of developing countries, in particular the Non-Aligned countries; however, some of his suggestions were opposed, one of which was in the Philippines by the former Bangko Sentral ng Pilipinas head Miguel Cuaderno, who firmly rebuffed Schacht, stating that his monetary schemes were hardly appropriate for an economy needing capital investment in basic industry and infrastructure.
+He also advised on economics and finance to heads of state of developing countries, in particular the Non-Aligned countries; however, some of his suggestions were opposed, one of which was in the Philippines by the former Bangko Sentral ng Pilipinas head Miguel Cuaderno, who firmly rebuffed Schacht, stating that his monetary schemes were hardly appropriate for an economy needing capital investment in basic industry and infrastructure.

 Indirectly resulting from his founding of the bank, Schacht was the plaintiff in a foundational case in German law on the "general right of personality".
 A magazine published an article criticizing Schacht, containing several incorrect statements.
-Schacht first requested that the magazine publish a correction, and when the magazine refused, sued the publisher for violation of his personality rights.
+Schacht first requested that the magazine publish a correction, and when the magazine refused, he sued the publisher for violation of his personality rights.
 The district court found the publisher both civilly and criminally liable; on appeal, the appellate court reversed the criminal conviction, but found that the publisher had violated Schacht's general right of personality.

 Schacht died in Munich, West Germany, on 3 June 1970.

 Works

-Schacht wrote 26 books during his lifetime, of which at least four have been translated into English:
+Schacht wrote 26 books during his lifetime, of which at least six have been translated into English: